URL Rewrite

 Apache

 Ensure that the Apache mod_rewrite module is installed and enabled.
 Ensure your .htaccess and index.php files are in the same directory.
-The *.htaccess* file should contain following rewrite rules:
+The *.htaccess* file should contain at least the following rules:

-**Notes** From v2024, there should be no need to set **RewriteBase** directives.
+1. From v2024, there should be no need to set `RewriteBase` directives.
+The generated _.htaccess_ stores the current location in an environment variable to rewrite without `RewriteBase`.

 Make sure your virtual host is configured with the [AllowOverride](https://httpd.apache.org/docs/current/mod/core.html#allowoverride) directive so that the *.htaccess* rewrite rules can be used.
 Open your *httpd.conf* or *apache.conf* in a text editor, and locate the ```` section and change the ``AllowOverride`` line to ``ALL``.